 OPSU Police have complete police authority to apprehend and arrest anyone involved in illegal acts on-campus and areas immediately adjacent to the campus.
-If minor offenses involving University rules and regulations are committed by a University
+If minor offenses involving University rules and regulations are committed by a University student, the campus police may also refer the individual to the disciplinary division of StudentServices.

 Major offenses such as rape, murder, aggravated assault, robbery, and auto theft are to be reported to the local police and joint investigative efforts with investigators from Texas County Sheriff's Office and any other applicable agencies are deployed to solve these serious felony crimes.
-The prosecution of all criminal offenses, both felony and misdemeanor, are conducted at either the Municipal Court or the District Court of Texas County.
+The prosecution of all criminal offenses, both felony and misdemeanor, is conducted at either the Municipal Court or the District Court of Texas County.